semirix/Teravolt/README.md

 Teravolt is an executor for handling streaming data from multiple sources and enabling seamless communication between them.

+> **Warning**: This is far from being complete and lacks many features at the
+> moment.
+Use at your own risk!

 ## Goals
 - Speed.
 - Ergonomics.
 - Abstract the general nastiness of dealing with multi-threaded async futures with inter-process communication.
+- Reliability

 ## Features
 - [x] Multiple tasks communicating with each other.